Historical and Alternate Community Names

 Little Bone 74B, Minoahchak 74C, Sakimay Indian Reserve No. 74 (various), Shesheep Indian Reserve No. 74A, Treaty Four Reserve Grounds No. 77, Zagime Anishinabek Indian Reserve No. 74 (various)

-Zagime Anishinabek (Formerly Sakimay) is an Anishinaabe (Saulteaux) First Nation located to the north-east of Regina, Saskatchewan.
+Zagime Anishinabek First Nations (formerly Sakimay) are an Anishinaabe (Saulteaux) collective, the four bands amalgamated in 1907 (Zagime, Shesheep, Minoahchak, and Little Bone Band).
+Zagime Anishinabek is located to the north-east of Regina, Saskatchewan.
 They are signatories to Treaty 4, which the group signed in 1874.
 As of 2022, Zagime Anishinabek has a registered population of 1,837.

 - A Brief History of the Zagime Anishinabek Community